-Dr. Shannon Lange is an Independent Scientist with the Institute for Mental Health Policy Research, and the Campbell Family Mental Health Research Institute at CAMH.
-She is also an Assistant Professor in the Department of Psychiatry at the University of Toronto.
+Dr. Shannon Lange is a scientist with the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health (CAMH).
+She is also an assistant professor in the Department of Psychiatry at the University of Toronto.

 Areas of Research

 Dr. Lange’s general research area involves the application of advanced statistical techniques to gain a better understanding of the epidemiology of suicidal thoughts and behaviours, and gaining a better understanding the contributing role of alcohol use, and other-substance use, and how it differs by gender and sex.
 Among other projects, she is currently leading the research efforts to evaluate the impact of alcohol control policy on suicide attempts and deaths by suicide in Lithuania using interrupted time-series analyses, as part of a National Institute of Alcohol Abuse and Alcoholism R01 grant.